hiviah/ITM-howto-JLink-STLink/README.md

 This repository just contains magic incantations for GDB, openocd, JLink GDB server to enable ITM PC and exception sampling.
 ARM ITM trace is a feature of Cortex MCUs with CoreSight - it allows you to see what is going inside CPU and can act like profiler.
 Getting ITM to work with orbuculum.

 This was tested on 3 boards, with STM32F407 and STM32F427 MCUs.
-If you have crystal oscillator speed different from 8 MHz, it might not work correctly.
+If you have crystal oscillator speed different from 8 MHz, it might not work correctly, check your clock initialization code.
 SWO speed should depend only on CPU core clock, however experimentally I found out it kind of doesn't or there is something weird going on with clock config.
 There will be note about this later.

 First, clone orbuculum's devel branch, it contains some GDB macros for ITM settings and also `orbtop`: